John III Sobieski: King of Poland

 Sobieski wanted to conquer Prussia with Swedish troops and French support.
 Regaining control of this autonomous province was in the Commonwealth's best interest, and Sobieski also hoped for it to become part of his family domain.
 To this end he made the secret Treaty of Jaworów (1675), but he achieved nothing.
 The wars with the Ottoman Empire were not decisively won by the Commonwealth, the ruler of Brandenburg-Prussia made treaties with France, Prussia defeated the Swedish invasion, and Sobieski's plans for the Commonwealth's own military campaign against Prussia was opposed by Commonwealth magnates, many of them taking the Prussian side.
 Backed by Brandenburg and Austria, internal enemies of Sobieski even planned to dethrone him and elect Charles of Lorraine.

-The French-Prussian treaty of 1679 meant that Sobieski lost the major foreign ally for his planned campaign against Prussia; consequently he started to distance himself from the pro-French faction, which in turn resulted in the cooling down of the Polish-French relations.
-During the Sejm of 1683, the French ambassador was expelled for involvement with a plan to dethrone Sobieski, definitely marking the end of the Polish-French alliance.
+The French-Prussian treaty of 1679 meant that Sobieski lost the major foreign ally for his planned campaign against Prussia; consequently, he started to distance himself from the pro-French faction, which, in turn, resulted in the cooling down of the Polish-French relations.
+During the Sejm of 1683, the French ambassador was expelled for involvement with a plan to dethrone Sobieski, which definitely marked the end of the Polish-French alliance.
 At the same time Sobieski made peace with the pro-Habsburg faction and started to gravitate towards an alliance with Austria.
 This did not end the existence of strong internal opposition to Sobieski; however, it changed a number of allegiances, and further opposition was temporarily weakened through the king's successful political maneuvering, including granting the Grand Hetman office to one of the opposition's chief leaders, Stanisław Jan Jabłonowski.

-Conscious that Poland lacked allies and risked war against most of its neighbours (a situation similar to the Deluge), by 1683 Sobieski allied himself with Leopold I, of the Holy Roman Empire.
+Conscious that Poland lacked allies and risked war against most of its neighbours (a situation similar to the Deluge), Sobieski allied himself by 1683 with Leopold I, of the Holy Roman Empire.
 Both sides promised to come to one's another aid if their capitals were threatened.
-The alliance was signed by royal representatives on 31 March 1683, and ratified by the Emperor and Polish parliament within weeks.
+The alliance was signed by royal representatives on 31 March 1683 and ratified by the Emperor and Polish parliament within weeks.
 Although aimed directly against the Ottomans and indirectly against France, it had the advantage of gaining internal support for the defense of Poland's southern borders.
 This was a beginning of what would become the Holy League, championed by Pope Innocent XI to preserve Christendom.

-Meantime, in the spring of 1683, royal spies uncovered Turkish preparations for a military campaign.
+Meantime, in the spring of 1683, royal spies uncovered Ottoman preparations for a military campaign.
 Sobieski feared that the target might be the Polish cities of Lwów and Kraków.
 To counteract the threat, Sobieski began the fortification of the cities and ordered universal military conscription.
 In July, the Austrian envoy asked for Polish assistance.
 Soon afterward, the Polish army started massing for an expedition against the Ottomans, and in August was joined by Bavarians and Saxon allies under Charles of Lorraine.